About Us Contact Shop

 • When you pick a pumpkin, never pick it up by the stem.
 It can easily break off and open the pumpkin up to diseases.

-• If picking the pumpkin off the vine yourself, make sure to pick it when the vine has dried up and it’s fully finished turning color.
+• If picking the pumpkin off the vine yourself, make sure to pick it when the vine has dried up and the pumpkin is fully finished turning color.

 • Their names will usually allude to the fact that they’re meant for desserts, such as ‘Small Sugar Pumpkin.’

-• These kinds of pumpkins usually weigh around 4-8 pounds.
+• These pumpkin varieties usually weigh around 4-8 pounds.

-• Other varieties will include, ‘Ghost Rider,’ ‘Baby Pam,’ ‘Autumn Gold,’ & ‘Rouge Vif D’Etampes’ (this last one is harder to shell).
+• Other pumpkin types will include, ‘Ghost Rider,’ ‘Baby Pam,’ ‘Autumn Gold,’ & ‘Rouge Vif D’Etampes’ (this last one is harder to shell).

-• Crookneck pumpkins are easier to peel and aren’t stringy which also makes them a great option.
+• Crookneck pumpkins are easier to peel and aren’t stringy which might make them a great option for things like roasting, pureeing, or steaming.

 • You can roast the seeds of any kind of pumpkin.